brafdlog/caspion/README.md

-# budget-tracking
+# Automated budget tracking

+Many people track their expenses with spreadsheets or with budgeting apps (like [YNAB](https://ynab.com/referral/?ref=Z5wPbP0cYTWjdTQj&utm_source=customer_referral)).

+The most annoying part of this process is transferring the data from the banks or credit cards to the budgeting tool you use.
+It usually requires you to go to the website of each one of your banks and credit cards, and manually copy the data to your budgeting tool.

-This project automatically fetches financial transactions from Israeli banks and credit cards, classifies them according to a function you define and sends the results to [YNAB](https://ynab.com/referral/?ref=Z5wPbP0cYTWjdTQj&utm_source=customer_referral) or to a google spreadsheet of your choice.
+This project aims to automate this process by fetching the data automatically from your Israeli financial institutions and sending it to the budgeting tool of your choice.

+In addition it can automatically set an expense category for transactions according to predefined patterns.

 Internally it uses the [Israeli bank scrapers](https://github.com/eshaham/israeli-bank-scrapers) npm package.